medialab-ku/medialab-ku.github.io/english/index.md

 ---

 Our research interests lie in the following areas:
-* VR/AR and 3D Reconstruction
+* VR for Entertainment
-* Physics-based Simulation for Computer Graphics
+* AR for Industry

 We are looking for undergraduate interns, graduate students, full-time interns/researchers and postdocs.
 If you're interested, send email to jhan@korea.ac.kr.